Tai Kamiya: Development

 Tai's original character was designed by Tenya Yabuno, one of the authors of manga V-Tamer 01.
 He was based on Kentarou Kamon, the protagonist of the Digimon manga pilot, C'mon Digimon.
 While creating the Digimon Adventure short, director Mamoru Hosoda wanted to focus on Tai and Kari's relationship with Koromon, the Digimon that appeared in their house, but did not want to portray it as friendship, instead portraying Digimon as dangerous creatures.

 Satoru Nishizono and the other staff members picked Tai's name using a name analysis software, where they chose kanji that related to "luck."
 While Tai was conceptualized as the main character, Toei wanted to focus on all the Digidestined children at the same time resulting in an ensemble cast.
-Nishizono stated that with the exception of Tai and Agumon, Toei was told to make in-depth young characters to fit's the series' viewers.
+Nishizono stated that with the exception of Tai and Agumon, Toei was told to make in-depth young characters to fit the series' viewers.
 The staff considered Tai to remain as a protagonist for Digimon Adventure 02, but he ended up as a supporting character instead.
 For Digimon Adventure: Our War Game!, Hosoda wanted to focus on Tai's naivete through his nervousness on interacting with Sora despite needing her help.
 While finding Tai's actions out of character, Hosoda wanted Tai to try his best to apologize with Sora.

 For tri., Keitaro Motonaga stated the staff at Toei devised multiple scenarios to compare how he aged with his previous appearances.
 The staff also focused on his rivalry with Matt Ishida, due to how differently the two matured.
 Motonaga also commented that Tai was in a stage where he thought he would not be a teenager, which changed his characterization.
 In the Digimon Adventure tri. series, Tai's teenage appearance was designed by Atsuya Uki.